canonical-web-and-design/tutorials.ubuntu.com/tutorials/kubernetes/install-kubernetes-with-conjure-up.md

 ## Overview
 Duration: 1

-This tutorial will guide you through the installation of the Canonical Distribution of Kubernetes with a few simple commads using conjure-up.
+This tutorial will guide you through the installation of the Canonical Distribution of Kubernetes with a few simple commands using conjure-up.

 ### The Canonical Distribution of Kubernetes